lfiolhais/theme-simple-ass-prompt/README.md

 - The branch has diverged from upstream `±`
 - Support for Pythons virtual environments
 - When in a git repo only the path relative to that repo is shown

-Right side:
-- The last command failed is displayed by `✘`
+- The last command failed is displayed with `↪` in red

 ## Screenshot
 Git Usage